The 28 Very Best Views in Greece to Add to Your Itinerary

 Mandraki Harbor, Rhodes

-At Mandraki Harbor in Rhodes, myth, history and modern life meet in one place.
+At Mandraki Harbour in Rhodes, myth, history and modern life meet in one place.
 The entrance to the port is marked by two iconic columns with statues of deer at the top.
 They stand where the Colossus of Rhodes, one of the Seven Wonders of the Ancient World, is believed to have stood.
 At the very tip of the harbour stands the medieval fort of St. Nicholas.

 Recommended by Maria, MapAndCamera